Google sells maker of 'nightmare-inducing' robots to Japan's SoftBank

 The sale of Boston Dynamics marks a swift exit by Alphabet, which snapped up the company less than four years ago as part of a broader push into the field of robotics.
 That approach -- which saw Google invest in another seven robotics firms including Schaft in 2013 alone -- was led by Andy Rubin, the co-founder and former leader of the search giant's Android mobile unit.

-Rubin left Google in 2014 to launch an incubator for technology startups.
+Rubin left Google in 2014 to launch an incubator for tech startups.

 Alphabet decided to sell Boston Dynamics after concluding that it wasn't likely to produce a marketable product in the next few years, Bloomberg reported.
-A spokesman for Google didn't immediately respond to a request for comment on the reasons behind the sale.
+An Alphabet spokesman declined to comment on the reasons behind the sale.

+"Robotics as a field has great potential, and we're happy to see Boston Dynamics and Schaft join the SoftBank team to continue contributing to the next generation of robotics," he said.

 Boston Dynamics started in 1992 as a spinoff from the Massachusetts Institute of Technology, where it claims to have developed the first robots that ran and maneuvered like animals.